Eucosmophora sideroxylonella

 Habitat

 Associated with plants in the Sapotaceae , including Lyonia fruticosa, Dipholis salicifolia, Manilkara jaimiqui, Sideroxylon foetidissimum, Sideroxylon celastrinum, and Sideroxylon pallidum.
-Specific not documented.
+Specific type not documented.

 Distribution